Nottingham Forest F.C. Under-21s and Academy

 Nottingham Forest F.C.
 Under 21s or Nottingham Forest F.C.
 B Team are the reserve team of Nottingham Forest.
 The team mainly consists of Under-21 players at the club, although senior players occasionally play in the reserve side, for instance when they are recovering from injury.
-The B team is coached by Warren Joyce.

 Nottingham Forest F.C.
 Under 18s are the youth team of Nottingham Forest.
-The youth team is coached by Tom Mallinson.

 The Nottingham Forest Academy as a whole is managed by Chris McGuane.

 Under 21s & Under 18s

 The Nottingham Forest F.C.
 Youth Academy was launched in 1997 under the supervision of Paul Hart.
 The academy is run by full and part-time staff including ex-professional footballers alongside Chris McGuane.
 The academy is located at a 24 acre site in Nottingham.
 Since its inception the academy has nurtured the talents of many players that have made it into top flight football; these include Jermaine Jenas, Michael Dawson, his brother Andy, James Perch, Carlos Merino, Scott Loach, Andy Reid and Marlon Harewood.
 Many of these players have gone on to play at international level.
 Others were released by the academy and went on to develop their careers successfully elsewhere, including Shaun Wright-Phillips and Tom Huddlestone.

 The Nottingham Forest youth team has been part of the Premier Academy League since 1997, playing in group D. Their best season was 2000–01 when they won the whole competition.
 They almost repeated this in the 2009–10 season but eventually lost 5–3 to Arsenal in the play-off final.

 The Nottingham Forest academy was officially renamed The Nigel Doughty Academy in October 2012 in memory of the former owner Nigel Doughty, who died earlier in the year.

 In May 2021, the academy secured a conditional licence to operate a Category 1 Academy.
 This would allow the club's U21 and U18 teams to enter the elite academy games programme, including Premier League 2 and cup competitions.

 For the 2023–24 season, Forest entered an under-21 side in the EFL Trophy for the first time.